wmde/wbaas-deploy/doc/local-dev-env.md

 Error: plugin "diff" exited with error
 ```

-it is likely becuase `make diff-local` uses the `--skip-deps` option when executing `helmfile diff` which skips downloading chart dependecies.
+it is likely because `make diff-local` uses the `--skip-deps` option when executing `helmfile diff` which skips downloading chart dependencies.
 To force the fetching of dependencies run `make helmfile-deps` before `make diff-local`.

 ### **Why can't I access [wbaas.localhost](http://www.wbaas.localhost)?**
 Here are a few things to try: